-- Holds a Ph.D. in English with a concentration in Rhetoric and Composition or comparable degree with focus on writing/writing pedagogy. - Has experience working in a Writing Center. - Is an English Department faculty member in a tenured or probationary position. - Can provide evidence of a consistently strong record of teaching writing based on SEIs, observation, and assessment data. - Has demonstrated a positive and professional relationship with faculty and IAS members across campus. - Has demonstrated leadership abilities including conflict management and problem-solving skills. - Has taught first-year writing and will teach it regularly as resources permit. - Has pedagogical and curricular strengths that support the Writing Center as a cross-disciplinary resource for all student writers. - Can advocate for writing according to established scholarship on writing pedagogy when working with departments on campus. - (Preferred) Maintains a scholarly agenda focused on writing/writing pedagogy.
+- Holds a Master's Degree or Higher in English with a concentration in Rhetoric and Composition or comparable degree with focus on writing/writing pedagogy. - Has experience working in a Writing Center. - Is an English Department faculty member in a tenured, probationary, or Redbooked position. - Can provide evidence of a consistently strong record of teaching writing based on student survey of instruction, observation, and assessment data. - Has demonstrated a positive and professional relationship with faculty and IAS members across campus. - Has demonstrated leadership abilities including conflict management and problem-solving skills. - Has taught first-year writing and will teach it regularly as resources permit. - Has pedagogical and curricular strengths that support the Writing Center as a cross-disciplinary resource for all student writers. - Can advocate for writing according to established scholarship on writing pedagogy when working with departments on campus. - Maintains a scholarly agenda focused on writing/writing pedagogy.